Advice and resources : Request for Help process guidance for professionals

 Putting a support plan in place

 Support plans can take different forms.
 They should be based on a careful consideration of individual needs and helpful strategies, with a plan to review and adapt the plan as needed.
-Often relatively small changes can make a big difference.
+Often, relatively small changes can make a big difference.
 Flexibility is key when thinking about how to make adaptations to support the child or young person.

 Support plans should:

-- Identify and provide support for aspects of the school day that might cause stress or distress for the young person, even when this is not directly observed in school.
+- identify and provide support for aspects of the school day that might cause stress or distress for the young person, even when this is not directly observed in school

-- Include the less structured parts of the school day (break, lunch and after school clubs or activities).
+- include the less structured parts of the school day (break, lunch, and after-school clubs or activities)

-As part of the support plan, please make sure that families also know where they can access advice, support and courses.
+As part of the support plan, please make sure that families also know where they can access advice, support, and courses.

 Please see the checklists below for help in putting a support plan in place.
-You can also find more information on strategies for supporting attention, activity, emotions and behaviour and strategies for supporting communication, sensory needs, emotions and behaviour.

 Checklist